elixir-nx/nx/exla/README.md

 #### Python and asdf

-Bazel cannot find Python installed via the `asdf` version manager.
+`Bazel` cannot find `python` installed via the `asdf` version manager by default.`asdf` uses a function to lookup the specified version of a given binary, this approach prevents `Bazel` from being able to correctly build `EXLA`.
 The error is `unknown command: python.
 Perhaps you have to reshim?`.
+There are two known workarounds:

-One workaround is to use a separate installer or explicitly change your `$PATH` to point to a Python installation.
+1. Use a separate installer or explicitly change your `$PATH` to point to a Python installation.
 For example, on Homebrew on macOS, you would do:

 ```
 export PATH=/usr/local/opt/python@3.9/libexec/bin:/usr/local/bin:$PATH